Liamss/-Bootstrap-Portfolio/README.md

 1. Image cards have the same width but varying height - tried to resize images and overlay CSS
 2. Removing Card titles and having the whole element clickable, seems to be best achieved in Javascript which we'll start this week.
-3. Learning to keep CSS to a minimum when it can be achieved in bootstrap, still working out which / where.
+3. Learning to keep CSS to a minimum when it can be achieved in bootstrap, still working out the balance.

 ## Credits